AdvancedCSS2023/assignment-3--scrollytelling-team-10/README.md

 ## Why is the project useful? 🌱

 - The project is useful because it promotes awareness and education about sustainability goal 11, which is a critical component of creating a sustainable future.
 By showcasing advanced CSS features and CSS architecture, the project not only educates users about sustainability but also demonstrates the power of technology and design in promoting positive change. - The visually stunning animations, scrollytelling, and accessibility features make the project engaging and informative, ensuring that users will be inspired to take action towards creating sustainable cities and communities.🌿
 - Additionally, the project's responsive design makes it accessible to a wide range of users, further promoting its message of sustainability and inclusivity.
-Overall, the project serves as a valuable resource for anyone interested in learning about sustainability and taking action towards a more sustainable future.🌎
+Overall, the project serves as a valuable resource for anyone interested in learning about sustainability and taking action towards a better future.🌎
-- The projects is also useful to understand how basic css animations and javascript intersection observer works with html in styling with keyframes and scrollytelling.
-This project have given the group a good insight on how to work well with fun features like intersection observer, css animation and scrollytelling.🎓
+- The projects is also useful to understand how basic CSS animations and javascript intersection observer works with HTML in styling with keyframes and scrollytelling.
+This project have given the group a good insight on how to work well with fun features like intersection observer, CSS animation and scrollytelling.🎓

 ## Technologies Used💻